ghuntley/monorepo/README.md

   (serving at [tazj.in][])
 * `web/cgit-taz` contains a slightly patched version of `cgit` that serves my git web interface at [git.tazj.in][]
-* `ops/sync-gcsr` contains a tiny service that synchronises a Google Cloud Source Repository with a local disk path.
-My `cgit` setup uses this under-the-hood.
 * `ops/journaldriver` contains a small Rust daemon that can forward logs from journald to Stackdriver Logging